bk192077/struct_mapping/readme.md

 ##### Required <div id="options_required"></div>

 Notes that a data member must be set to a value.
 Applicable for bool, integer types, floating point types, strings, containers, cpp structures and enumerations.
 The option does not accept parameters.
 Throws an [exception](#exceptions) if, after completion of the mapping, value for the field has not been set.
+The option cannot be used for std::optional.

 Example of setting an option: